fuzzylabs/edge-vision-power-estimation/ecoml/README.md

 > [save_model_summary.py](https://github.com/fuzzylabs/ecomlops/blob/develop/jetson/power_logging/save_model_summary.py) script can be used to create a model summary for a custom PyTorch model.

 `--verbose` flag can be passed to above command to get a detailed output.

-## Contributing

-We welcome contributions to EcoML!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.